A Masters level degree in Philosophy or a Masters degree with a significant Philosophy component.

 Months of entry

 The Philosophy and Literature degree is for candidates whose research projects combine philosophical and literary concerns.
 The combination can be achieved in a number of ways, as aspects of literature can be treated as topics of philosophical inquiry, or a more combined and interdisciplinary approach can be taken.
+Ideally candidates will have an MA degree in Philosophy as well as training in literary studies.

 Fees and funding